 |Forms for editing users||This form will edit an existing user.
 The form needs to know which ‘user’ to edit.
 After editing, you should display a confirmation message and redirect back to a different page.||Create a template for editing users and include the form in it.
 Add links to this new ‘editing mode’ when you list users with a View.|

 |Forms for editing “my profile”||This form will edit a specific user – the currently logged in user.
 After editing, you should display a confirmation message and redirect back to a different page.||Create a new page and place the form in it|

 You can insert CRED forms into any WordPress content.
 This includes pages, posts and any custom type.
-When you edit content, click on the CRED Forms button and select the form.
+When you edit content, click on the CRED Forms button.

 The form will then display inside the page.

 In most cases, forms for editing posts or users should go into a template.
 This can be a Layout or a Content Template.
 A CRED form for editing the currently-logged-in-user (like “edit my profile”), should go into a page.

 For more information, please read our guide about displaying CRED editing forms.

 CRED allows you to insert links that will delete a selected post or a page.
 Normally, you would add these links to “single item” templates or to Views that display lists of items.

 Click on the CRED button in the editor and then select the Delete option.
 You will see a dialog that offers additional options for the delete links.